$\ell^p$ metrics on cell complexes: Introduction

+Our strategy for proving Theorem~\ref{mthm:criterion_piecewise_lp_bolicity} involves proving that such complexes are \emph{uniformly convex} and \emph{uniformly smooth}.
+These concepts play an important role in analysis and Banach-space theory, having been introduced in \cite{clarkson:uniformly}.
+They were shown to be dual in \cite{day:uniform}.
+They come with associated constants, and there has been a great deal of work around optimising these---see \cite{ballcarlenlieb:sharp} for more discussion.
+Both conditions were abstracted in an $\ell^2$ form to the nonlinear metric setting by Ohta \cite{ohta:uniform} (following \cite{bucherkarlsson:ondefinition}).
+The conditions we consider here are $\ell^p$ modifications of Ohta's definitions; see Definitions~\ref{def:uniform_convex} and~\ref{def:uniform_smooth}.

-One main importance for the strong bolicity comes from the work of Lafforgue on the Baum-Connes conjecture, see~\cite{lafforgue:theorie}.
-For instance, if one wishes to follow this strategy for the mapping class group of a surface, one would need to find a proper action on a strongly bolic metric space.
-However, we observe that Bridson's splitting result for actions on CAT(0) spaces can be easily extended to strongly bolic metric spaces, see Theorem~\ref{thm:centralisers_split}.
+Key motivation for strong bolicity comes from Lafforgue's work on the Baum--Connes conjecture \cite{lafforgue:theorie}.
+To follow this strategy, one needs to find a proper action on a strongly bolic space.
+We observe that Bridson's splitting result for actions on CAT(0) spaces extends to strongly bolic metric spaces, see Theorem~\ref{thm:centralisers_split}.
 As a consequence, this strategy cannot be applied to mapping class groups of surfaces.

-\bmthm[Corollaries~\ref{cor:mcg_not_lp} and~\ref{cor:mcg_not_bolic}] For $g \geq 3$, the mapping class group $\Mod(S_g)$ does not act properly by semisimple isometries on any Busemann-convex, piecewise $\ell^p$ complex $X$, for any $p \in [2,\infty)$.
-The mapping class group $\Mod(S_g)$ has no action by isometries on a strongly bolic metric space inducing a quasi-isometric embedding.
+\bmthm[Corollaries~\ref{cor:mcg_not_lp} and~\ref{cor:mcg_not_bolic}] For $g \geq 3$, the mapping class group $\Mod(S_g)$ has no action by isometries on a strongly bolic metric space inducing a quasi-isometric embedding.
 In particular, there is no proper, cobounded action of $\Mod(S_g)$ on a strongly bolic metric space. \emthm

+More precisely, we show that, for every action of the mapping class group on a strongly B1 space (see Definition~\ref{def:strong_bolicity}), the orbit of each Dehn twist is distorted.